grahamking/calum.nvim/README.md

 I limit the models output tokens (`max_tokens`) to 1024, which is three screens of text on my setup.
 More than enough.

+Why is it called "calum"?
+It started as "call-llm" but that's too boring.
+And it's a "calm" way of using AI.
+You select the text to send, you view the results, all inline, in a very simple setup.